North West Cambridgeshire (UK Parliament constituency)

-North West Cambridgeshire is a county constituency represented in the House of Commons of the Parliament of the United Kingdom.
+North West Cambridgeshire is a county constituency represented in the House of Commons of the Parliament of the United Kingdom since 2024 by Sam Carling of the Labour Party.
 It elects one Member of Parliament (MP) by the first past the post system of election.

 Constituency profile

-This safe Conservative Party seat includes a substantial part of the cathedral city of Peterborough, specifically the suburban areas to the south of the river Nene and west of the Soke Parkway, as well as several rural wards from the historic county of Huntingdonshire.
-While both Labour and the Liberal Democrats are competitive in some wards at local elections, the opposition is evenly divided, and there is a strong Conservative presence in all parts of the seat, ensuring a large majority for the Conservatives.
+This seat includes a substantial part of the cathedral city of Peterborough, specifically the suburban areas to the south of the river Nene and west of the Soke Parkway, as well as several rural wards from the historic county of Huntingdonshire.

 The London Road home of Peterborough United F.C. is located within the seat.

+History

 The seat was won upon its creation in 1997 by Sir Brian Mawhinney, former Conservative MP for Peterborough (which was gained at the same election by the Labour Party).
 He retired from the House of Commons in 2005 and was created Baron Mawhinney, of Peterborough in the county of Cambridgeshire.
-The Conservative Shailesh Vara has represented the constituency since the 2005 general election.
+The Conservative Shailesh Vara represented the constituency from the 2005 general election until 2024.
+The seat changed hands to Labour's Sam Carling in the 2024 United Kingdom general election.